8 minute read

 • dev_atomics_velo: Atomic operations/variables are used in concurrent programming to ensure the consistency and integrity of shared data structures.

-In the VELO we seem to need 3 types of atomic variables:
+In the VELO we need 3 types of atomic variables:

 namespace atomics {